Employer of Record

 Distinct rules apply to the termination of definite-term and indefinite-term employment contracts.

 For definite-term contracts, termination occurs upon the expiration of the agreed term.
-Either party can terminate for cause, but unjustified termination obligates the terminating party to compensate the other for damages, capped at the remaining contract period’s salary.
+Either party can terminate for cause, but unjustified termination may obligate the terminating party to compensate the other for damages, usually subject to the limits set by the Labour Law.

 Indefinite-term contracts require written notice for termination, with a minimum of three months for monthly-paid employees and one month for others.
 The employer can excuse the employee from work during the notice period, counting it as work service, with entitlement to salary and benefits.